Professional wrestling championship: Gender championships

 Gender occasionally plays a role in the classifications of championship belts.
 Due to professional wrestling being a male dominated sport, only women's titles are given official gender classifications.
 Generally, only men are allowed to win the championships without a gender specification, though Chyna defeating Jeff Jarrett to win the WWF Intercontinental Championship in 1999 and Tessa Blanchard defeating Sami Callihan to win the Impact World Championship in 2020 are notable exceptions.
 In promotions featuring only a single gender (such as Women of Wrestling or Shimmer Women Athletes), gender classifications are often unnecessary as well.
-Titles specifically designated for women may fall into any of the other categories listed here (e.g. women's world titles or women's tag team titles).
+Titles specifically designated for women may fall into any of the other categories listed here (e.g., women's world titles or women's tag team titles, putting them on an equal level as their male counterpart).

 Andy Kaufman once used gender classifications to his advantage, turning inter-gender competitions into a unique wrestling side-show.
 Kaufman declared himself the "Inter-Gender Champion of the World", and offered $1,000 to any woman who could pin him.
 None were successful during the run of the gimmick; though in other promotions such as WCW and WWE, women have successfully pinned men, most notably in a few isolated championship matches.

 On rare occasions, a male wrestler will compete in championship matches for championships generally contested exclusively in the women's division.
 Such examples include Harvey Wippleman becoming the only male to capture the WWF Women's Championship in 2000, and Eric Young winning one half of the TNA Knockouts Tag Team Championship in 2012.

 Gimmick/style championships

 Gimmick match classifications sometimes factor into the creation of title belts.
 In these classifications, special skills in a certain type of match or a certain style of wrestling is the signature of the division, and the champion is considered to be the most skilled wrestler at that specific style.

 Gimmick championships often take very differing forms.
 A common variation is the "hardcore championship", a title often defended in weapons-filled and bloody competitions with fewer rules (count outs and disqualifications are not usually allowed).
-An example of a hardcore championship is the WWE Hardcore Championship, which was active from 1998 to 2002.
-In 2019, the WWE introduced the WWE 24/7 Championship, which can be defended anytime, anywhere, as long as a WWE referee is present (it is also open to anyone, regardless of gender or WWE employment status).
-This championship is used more in comedy segments than normal matches.
-The hardcore championship was defended under nearly identical rules for most of its existence.
+A recent example of a hardcore championship is the FTW Championship, which was used in All Elite Wrestling (AEW) from 2020 to 2024 and was primarily contested in FTW Rules matches.
+Another past such title was the WWE Hardcore Championship, which was active from 1998 to 2002.

 In recent years, style-based championships have centered around what is known as "scientific" or technical wrestling.
-Examples of this include the NXT UK Heritage Cup (which was specifically contested under "British Round Rules") in WWE's NXT UK brand, and the ROH Pure Championship in Ring of Honor (which is contested under "Pure Wrestling Rules").
+Examples of this include the NXT Heritage Cup (which is specifically contested under "British Round Rules") in WWE's NXT brand, and the ROH Pure Championship in Ring of Honor (which is contested under "Pure Wrestling Rules").